Graphic Organizer Templates: A teacher's guide

 Although a graphic organiser can be used as a way to integrate information with others, a graphic organiser can be used individually for independent learning.
 This is very effective for learning or listening.
 It can also be a great way to show support to learners who are learning a topic.
 Your student should not be expected to create a graphic organiser.
 They can use a blank, single-page form.
 Choose your form to fit your needs.
 A very simple type of graphic organiser is a 'mind map'.

 Like a carpenters tool kit, each graphic organizer serves a different purpose.
 Part of the educator's job is to sift through collections of graphic organizers to find the most suitable one for the job.
 The visual organizer structure determines how we treat the information we are trying to process.
 We need to make sure we use the right tool for the right job.
 For example, if we are comparing two things, we should probably use a Venn diagram.
-If we are organizing information into associated categories, we might want to use the mind map.
+If we are organising information into associated categories, we might want to use the mind map.

 The graphic organizer structure is essential and will determine how we eventually write about the content.
 If we plot historical events using a timeline, we will probably end up using timebase connectives which is central to a recount piece of writing.
-If students are to be truly independent, they need to understand what the task is asking them to do or, in other words, how are they being asked to organize the information.
+If students are to be truly independent, they need to understand what the task is asking them to do or, in other words, how are they being asked to organise the information.
 This metacognitive awareness makes choosing the right cognitive organizer easier.

 Organisers may provide information at a glance or allow learners to prepare a discussion or memory exercise.
 You may want a larger form than a list or list-like organiser and for information to be hand-drawn, on the back of a napkin, or as the exercise progresses.
 When information is displayed as a visual, it can be easier to keep track of and will give learners an image to work with.
 A whiteboard may also work if you are willing to supply paper.
 Organisers help learners focus on what's most important and work through the information as they go.